ocramz/cmbnt-test/README.md

     {"prediction":[true,false,false]}

-NB: since the internal model is restricted to classifying points in 2D, lists that have more or less than 2 elements will produce a parse error.
+NB: since the internal model is restricted to classifying points in 2D, lists that have more or less than 2 elements will cause a parse error.

 # Building the HTML documentation